 Information for Spring and Summer 2019 – Tuition and scholarships may change every academic year.

-Students enrolled in MEd or Certificate programs receive free textbooks with their program.
+Students enrolled in our MEd programs receive free textbooks with their program.

 Estimated tuition after scholarships

 $9,330 – $12,546 (based on 18-credit program)

 Note: Credits vary by program.